 As I poured a handful of nuts onto the ground the squirrel grabbed one and moved off.
 Black Cat came forward to check out the offering, but his hopes died with one sniff—it was not the bonanza he had seen in Sand’s food bowl.

-I have to put my own cats first—much as I might want to, the Rose Café simply can’t feed everyone.
+I have to put my own cats first—much as I might want to, the Wild Rose Café simply can’t feed everyone.

 Postscript: For those of you who might feel disappointed in my refusal to offer food to Black Cat, there are several reasons why.